SmartChain-Limited/second-stage-assessment-task/README.md

 ### 2. PROJECT STRUCTURE
 **- TYPES**
+* Declare all your types in this folder `./src/type/`

-* Do not modify the `/src/type/Response.ts` file
+* Do not modify the `./src/type/Response.ts` file
-* Update the `/src/type/user.ts` file as you see fit based on the figma design. **Note:-** All the fields are required
+* Update the `./src/type/user.ts` file as you see fit based on the figma design. **Note:-** All the form fields are required
 * Do not use type of any. `type foo: any= {}`

     Instead declare all the proper types `type foo: customObject = {}`
 * Do not install any other library

 **- TASK HELPER**
-* Build your own components as you deem fit in the `/src/pages/` directory and import them into the `/src/App.tsx` file
+* Build your own components as you deem fit in the `./src/pages/` directory and import them into the `./src/App.tsx` file
 * Write all your CSS in the `./src/index.css` file or use tailwind CSS in-line.
-* The `/src/Helper/Backend.ts` has a function named `SendRegitrationForm` that simulates a back-end for the app.
+* The `./src/Helper/Backend.ts` has a function named `SendRegitrationForm` that simulates a back-end for the app.
     You are to send the user data in as parameters for the function